FAUCEN4010/cohc/README.md

 ## CEN4010 Principles of Software Engineering
-### Term Project: Property Management Application for the City of Happy Citizenship
+### Term Project: Property Management Application for the City of Happy Citizens

 #### Instructions:
 1. Clone repository